 - At last, click on the Apply button to save the settings made by you.

 That’s how you can change the MTU size of your Netgear WiFi router.
-If you come across any sort of technical issue during the process, feel free to get in touch with our experts without any delay.
+If you come across any sort of technical issue during the process, feel free to get in touch with our experts.